NagaSarat/WebDriverIOAppium/README.md

 - Use `appium-doctor` frequently to check setup health.
 - Always clean old reports before generating new ones.
-- You can configure parallel execution and cloud device testing (e.g., BrowserStack, SauceLabs).
+- You can configure parallel execution and cloud device testing (e.g., Pcloudy).

 ##
 - You can change golbal timeout in wdio.conf.ts at 'waitforTimeout: <milliseconds>'